code-experiment/code-experiment-website/readme.md

 ### Pull Request

-- Hop onto github and create a pull request.
+- Hop onto github and click compare & pull request.
+- While on the Open a pull request page, change the title.
+  - Please add your branch name in brackets to the title
+  > Example: [COD-10] Some title name
+- Add any extra comments in the description field
+- Click create pull request
-- Attach pull request to the Glo board card.
+- Go back to the Glo board and assign that pull request to your card
 - Please let the team know you have created the pull request.
 - Your code will go through a review before being merged.
   - If all the code checks off it will be merged in.